jaythad13/Mathematikezettelkasten/Topology --- math-147/notes/Topologies.md

  - math-147/2
 ---

-> Topology is analysis without the [[Mathematical Analysis I --- math-131/notes/Metric spaces|metric]].
+> Topology is analysis without the [[Analysis --- math-131/notes/Metric spaces|metric]].

 \- Francis Su

-Topology is about those properties that are preserved by [[Mathematical Analysis I --- math-131/notes/Continuity|continuous maps]] of metric spaces, but metric spaces themselves contain additional information.
+Topology is about those properties that are preserved by [[Analysis --- math-131/notes/Continuity|continuous maps]] of metric spaces, but metric spaces themselves contain additional information.

 ##### _example:_ continuous maps don't preserve metric properties

 With the Euclidean metric on $\mathbb{R}$ we can tell that $(0, 1)$ is bounded and $\mathbb{R}$ is not.
 However, continuous maps don't care about this information — in the (hypothetical) [[Basic category theory --- basic-cat/notes/Categories#_definition _ category|category]] where continuous maps are the morphisms, $(0, 1)$ and $\mathbb{R}$ are isomorphic.

-The one thing we do know that uniquely characterises continuous maps of metric spaces is that [[Mathematical Analysis I --- math-131/notes/Continuity#_proposition _ $ varepsilon$-$ delta$ continuity is equivalent to topological continuity|open sets pull back to open sets]].
+The one thing we do know that uniquely characterises continuous maps of metric spaces is that [[Analysis --- math-131/notes/Continuity#_proposition _ $ varepsilon$-$ delta$ continuity is equivalent to topological continuity|open sets pull back to open sets]].
 Therefore a topology should contain exactly that information — just the open sets.
-In fact, we can abstract away the metric, and just deal with open sets that satisfy the [[Mathematical Analysis I --- math-131/notes/Open and closed sets|properties]] of open subsets of metric spaces.
+In fact, we can abstract away the metric, and just deal with open sets that satisfy the [[Analysis --- math-131/notes/Open and closed sets|properties]] of open subsets of metric spaces.

 ##### _definition:_ topology, open sets, topological space